vasilakisfil/Introspected-REST/README.md

 The negotiation of runtime MicroTypes should follow the regular negotiation flow:
-The client should negotiate for the principal Media Type using the `Accept` request header and the `Content-Type` response header.
+The client should negotiate for the principal Media Type using the `Accept` request header and the server responds with `Content-Type` response header, denoting the selected representation.
 However the key difference is that for each principal Media Type, it should also negotiate for the MicroTypes to be used with it.
 For that, we will employ the Media Type parameters, is a rarely used mechanism: